Get answers to your questions about Family Law in Alberta

 Ask us about anything from child custody to prenuptials

-Please complete the form below to submit your inquiry to our Family law professionals.
+Please complete the form below to submit your inquiry to the Family law professionals in our Edmonton law firm.
 We will review your request and respond as soon as possible.
 Thank you.